AriezLabs/blog/content/blog/cooking101.md

 * Delicious food
 * No deep desire for McDonald's

 Since then, cooking has become kind of a hobby for me, so this year [I decided to double down](../newyear21/) on it.
-I thought it'd be fun to explore what advice I would give my old McDonald's me to get him to a place where dinner is a highlight, not a necessity.
+I thought now'd be a good time to explore what advice I'd give my old McDonald's me to get him to a place where dinner is a highlight, not a necessity.

 ## Salt